scinlp-workshop/scinlp-workshop.github.io/index.md

 If you are unsure about whether your work is relevant to our workshop, please reach out to us at **scinlp@googlegroups.com**

+# SUBMISSION GUIDELINES

+To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line “SCINLP submission: [TITLE]”.
+Please include:

+- Abstract in PDF format (1-2 pages max, not including references) as an attachment.
+Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
+- Indicate which of the authors will be presenting the work.
+We require each accepted work to provide a **poster describing the work**.
+We will reach out with poster uploading instructions after acceptance notification.
+- Indicate the **scientific domain(s)** and **source(s) of scientific text** relevant to the submission; for example, scientific domain could be “Biology, Genomics” while source of text could be “Peer-reviewed abstracts from PubMed”.

+All accepted abstracts (and their posters) will be made available online prior to the workshop and remain accessible afterwards.
+See [last year’s abstract submissions](https://scinlp.org/history/2020/#poster-sessions) for examples.

+If you require accommodation in order to fully participate in the workshop, please let us know and we’ll be in touch to discuss how we can best address your needs.

+# IMPORTANT DATES

+- August 20, 2021: Submission deadline
+- September 10, 2021: Notification of workshop paper acceptance
+- October 1, 2021: Deadline to upload accepted posters
+- October 7, 2021: Workshop

 # Contact